Global Markets: Vaccine euphoria keeps stocks cruising higher

 In Europe, German Bund yields were near their highest in a month too, and Brent oil futures rose 9 cents, or 0.2%, to $42.49 after their 8% vault the previous session.

-“A viable vaccine is unequivocally game-changing for oil - a market where half of demand comes from moving people and things around,” JP Morgan said in a note.
+“OPEC+ will now feel confident that a solution is actually on the horizon which will cure the oil markets current demand problem.
+It is not a pie in the sky, it is real and the solution is on its way,” said Bjarne Schieldrop, chief commodities analyst at SEB.

-Reporting by Scott Murdoch in Hong Kong and Lawrence Delevingne in Boston; Editing by Christopher Cushing, Richard Pullin and Ed Osmond
+Reporting by Scott Murdoch in Hong Kong and Lawrence Delevingne in Boston; Editing by Richard Pullin, Ed Osmond and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.